British Rail Class 60: British Rail

 By the end of 1990, 12 members of the class had been introduced to revenue service.
 The first locomotives to be accepted into traffic were 60 017 and 60 018 in October 1990.
-The class 60s primarily worked on aggregate (specifically stone) traffic also replacing Class 56s and Class 58s, some of which were withdrawn, others transferred.
 Their introduction replaced double-heading and also allowed longer and/or heavier trains to be worked.
 The type enabled the replacement of previously double-headed Class 33 Type 3s in the South East region, as well as Classes 20, 26, 27, 31 and 73.
 The relatively youthful Class 58 fleet were also cascaded from the coal traffic they had been the staple of.
 During March 1993, the final locomotive of the class was accepted into traffic.

 In preparation for the privatisation of British Rail, the organisation's freight business was divided into five separate units; of these, three would operate the Class 60.
-Mainline were assigned 52 of the type, while Loadhaul and Transrail received 31 and 17 Class 60s respectively.
+Mainline Freight were assigned 52 of the type, while Loadhaul and Transrail Freight received 31 and 17 Class 60s respectively.
 These entities only briefly existed before their purchase by English Welsh & Scottish (EWS), thus transferring all members of the Class to a single private sector operator.

 Colas Rail

 In June 2014, it was reported that 10 locomotives had been sold to Colas Rail.
 The numbers are 60 002/021/026/047/056/076/085/087/095/096.
 The first one to appear in the Colas yellow and orange livery was 60 087, which was photographed at Burton-on-Trent on 2 June 2014.
-In July 2018, Colas Rail sold all ten of its locomotives to GB Railfreight.
+In July 2018, Colas Rail sold all 10 of its locomotives to GB Railfreight.